TeamBreach/CaseStudy2/ProcrastinationStudy.md

  * Go through variables one by one
   * Rename if necessary to keep 12 characters and under
+  * the '.' is used as a separator
   * Define appropriate missing values: '0' when numeric and blank when character
    * Use 2.c.iii.-iv. as examples
+   -For example, work status has a '0' instead of 'full-time' or 'retired'.
+This was changed to a missing value
   * Fix when factor labels are not applied correctly
    * Use 2.c.ii. as example
+   - Sons has 'Male' and 'Female' instead of 1 and 2
   * Decide what to do with nonsense data
    * Use 2.c.i. as example